xeejp/xee/README.md

  ```

 ### 7.3.
 Run Xee
-Change directory to "xee" and `mix phoenix.server`, then you can use new theme.
+Change directory to "xee" and `mix phx.server`, then you can use new theme.

 ## 8. For your convenience.
  ### 8.1.
 Use supervisor mode